 - General rationale to support the application;

 - Supporting letter from the local Harbour/Navigation Authority, as applicable.

 More about significant wave heights

 For your application, you must also give evidence showing how the significant wave height has been established.

 In each category, a maximum significant wave height has been given.
 Your evidence needs to show that the wave height does not go above this limit at a representative point (or points) in the area you wish to have categorised or re-categorised.

 This evidence could, for example, be based on information taken from a mathematical model of the geographic area.
 This should be validated by wave height observations from a wave rider buoy, or a seabed pressure sensor.
 Other evidence may be accepted if considered suitable by the MCA expert group.

 Maximum significant wave height limits:

 The time of year your application covers will also be a factor.
 For an application for a winter or summer seasonal area, measurements should represent the period of worst weather.
 For all-year-round applications, measurements should represent the worst winter conditions.

-- effect of any surrounding high land which may give rise to sudden and unpredictable wind shifts and strengths
+- The effect of any surrounding high land which may give rise to sudden and unpredictable wind shifts and strengths;

 How your application is processed